Urinary System, Salt Glands, and Osmoregulation

 (notice that doves don't have to tip their heads up like most other birds)

 The role of bird kidneys (Figure 1), like the kidneys of other vertebrates is filtration, excretion or secretion, and absorption.
 They filter water and some substances from blood, such as waste products of metabolism and ions, that are voided in the urine.
 Kidneys also play an important role in conserving water and reabsorbing needed substances (like glucose).

 The urinary organs of birds consist of paired kidneys and the ureters (Figure 2), which transport urine to the urodeum of the cloaca.
 Avian kidneys are divided into units called lobules.
 Each lobule has a

 cortex (outer area) and medulla (or medullary cone; Figure 3).
 In terms of volume, the avian kidney is primarily cortex (71-81%), plus a relatively small medulla (range 5-15%) & blood vessels larger than capillaries (range 10-13%).

 Figure 2.
-Urine is carried from the avian kidneys to the cloaca (and, specifically, the top section called the coprodeum) by the ureters
+Urine is carried from the avian kidneys to the cloaca (and, specifically, the middle section called the urodeum) by the ureters

 Image from Sherwood et al. (2005).

 Figure 3.
 Lobule of an avian kidney.
 The medullary cones include the loops of Henle and collecting ducts of nephrons plus a number of capillaries called the vasa recta.

 The avian renal medulla is cone shaped because the number of loops of Henle decreases toward the apex of the medullary cones.